Skip to content

 • The native top layer (native <dialog>, Rozie): showModal() promotes the element to the browser's top layer, painted above all page content regardless of z-index / overflow / transform, with no DOM relocation.
 The element stays exactly where you authored it.
 The scrim is the real ::backdrop pseudo-element, the rest of the page is made inert by the UA, the focus trap and Esc handling are the UA's, and focus restoration to the previously-focused element is automatic.

 Rozie picks the native-top-layer camp deliberately.
-The highest-value, hardest-to-get-right surface — top-layer stacking, the focus trap, focus restoration, Esc — is the browser's, identical on all six targets, while Rozie owns the author-side API: the two-way open, the open↔native reconcile, the backdrop/escape close policy, and optional scroll-lock.
+The highest-value, hardest-to-get-right surface (top-layer stacking, the focus trap, focus restoration, Esc) is the browser's, while Rozie owns the author-side API: the two-way open, the open↔native reconcile, the backdrop/escape close policy, and optional scroll-lock.

 Fully controlled, one close funnel

-Most modal components expose a tangle of close paths — an onOpenChange, an overlay onClick, an Esc handler, an X button — each of which the consumer wires separately. @rozie-ui/dialog keeps one: open is the sole model: true prop, and every dismiss (backdrop click, Escape, programmatic hide()) funnels through a single site that writes open = false and emits close with a reason.
-That is what lets the same source stay fully controlled — and two-way bound — on all six frameworks: the binding is always in sync with what's on screen, and the reason tells you why it closed without extra handlers.
+Most modal components expose a tangle of close paths (an onOpenChange, an overlay onClick, an Esc handler, an X button), each of which the consumer wires separately. @rozie-ui/dialog keeps one: open is the sole model: true prop, and every dismiss (backdrop click, Escape, programmatic hide()) funnels through a single site that writes open = false and emits close with a reason.
+That is what keeps the component fully controlled, and two-way bound: the binding is always in sync with what's on screen, and the reason tells you why it closed without extra handlers.

 When to use which